miestrode/blog/content/posts/generalizing-exponentiation-laws.md

 tags = ["advanced", "math", "algebra", "arithmetic", "combinatorics"]
 +++

-*Note: This article, despite it's elementary nature, assumes some basic familiarity with sum notation, infinite sums, combinatorics ($n$ choose $k$) and logarithms*
+*Note: This article, despite its elementary nature, assumes some basic familiarity with sum notation, infinite sums, combinatorics ($n$ choose $k$) and logarithms*

 First, you were taught basic arithmetic: counting, multiplying, dividing and such.
 Then, you learned the "rules" governing it.
-Eventually, you learned about a fairly useful operation, known as exponentation.
-Exponentation, most would agree, is a very useful operation in Mathematics, appearing everywhere from polynomials, to complex numbers, to number theory, combinatorics and more.
+Eventually, you learned about a fairly useful operation, known as exponentiation.
+Exponentiation, most would agree, is a very useful operation in Mathematics, appearing everywhere from polynomials, to complex numbers, to number theory, combinatorics and more.
-The most common definition of exponentation is as repeated multiplication.
+The most common definition of exponentiation is as repeated multiplication.
 For instance, $2^4$ is $2 \times 2 \times 2 \times 2$.
 In "general":

 $$x^n = \underbrace{x \times x \times \dots \times x \times x}_{\text{$n$ times}}$$